Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-03-basic-structure.md

 3. Each declaration includes a CSS property name and a value, separated by a colon.

-4. A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.
+4. End CSS declarations with a semicolon

+5. Surround declaration blocks by curly braces

 source - w3schools.com